bigsk1/terminal-image/README.md

 ## Features

-- **Cross-Platform**: Works on Windows and Linux.
+- **Cross-Platform**: Works on Windows, macOS, and Linux.
-- **Image Generation**: Creates one images per request using Dalle-3 in 1024x1024.
+- **Image Generation**: Creates one image per request using DALL-E 3 in either 1024x1024 or 1792x1024.
 - **Secure**: Stores API keys in environment variables, not the script.
 - **Professional Output**: Uses `rich` for progress bars and formatted terminal display.
-- **Image Preview**: Provides a low res of your image in terminal to preview
+- **Image Preview**: Provides a low-resolution preview of your image in the terminal.
+- **History Logging**: Stores generated images with timestamps and expiration status.
 - **Simple Usage**: Run with a single command and your image description.

 ---

 ## Example

 ![cf2](cf2.png)

+---

 ## Prerequisites

 Before using the script, ensure you have:
 - **Python 3.x** installed ([Download Python](https://www.python.org/downloads/)).
-- A terminal (e.g., Command Prompt or PowerShell on Windows, Bash or Zsh on Linux).
+- A terminal (e.g., Command Prompt, PowerShell, Bash, or Zsh).
 - API keys from OpenAI and Cloudflare (see below).

 ---

 ## Setup Instructions

-Follow these steps to set up and run the script:

 ### Step 1: Clone the Repository

-Clone this repository to your local machine:

 ```bash
 git clone https://github.com/bigsk1/terminal-image.git